It's easy to get answers about health and nutrition! Just send your question by email to askdrgourmet

 In the measures for dried black beans on the website there are two different measurements.
 In the case of the dried beans, the most common measure used by the USDA is weight ounces.
 Canned beans are, however, most often measured in cups (fluid ounces).

-As a rule of thumb with dried vs. canned beans the ratio is 1:3.
-That is 1 cup of dried after cooking equals 3 cups.
-While there is some slight variation between beans depending on how long they are soaked or cooked this is generally works
+As a rule of thumb with dried vs. canned beans, the ratio is 1:3.
+That is 1 cup of dried beans equals 3 cups beans after cooking.
+While there is some slight variation between beans depending on how long they are soaked or cooked, this is generally pretty accurate.

 Thanks for writing,